boubascript/Tabber/roadmap.md

 * Block tabs from sessions not related to current project/work (break vs work mode) @ralph
     * Streamline focus by disallowing distractions
 * Tabber Enterprise Edition?
+* Store alarm data to server, to allow for cross browser Tabber